 What do you wear when you race?
 I wear a tri-top and tri-shorts.
 The top is a rather tight fitting, sleeveless bike jersey with a couple of very small pockets in the back that are pretty much only big enough to hold my pump (in a zippy bag) in one and an energy gel and a tube of glucose tablets in the other.
 (I tried running in a bike jersey once and everything bounced around way too much.)
 Tri-shorts are similar to regular cycling shorts except that the padding is a little smaller and lined so that there’s less friction.
 Most of the time, I don’t even notice the padding when I’m running.
 They’re also a little shorter than my regular bike shorts, and my tan lines look super-stupid when I’m wearing them.

 How do you prevent chafing with less padding?
-I use lots of Body Glide, which is basically a paraffin wax-like substance in a deodorant stick-like container that your slather wherever you think you might chafe, which isn’t just the obvious places.
+I use lots of Body Glide, which is basically a paraffin wax-like substance in a deodorant stick-like container that your slather wherever you think you might chafe, which isn’t just the obvious places, although if you need other health products, going online for the best natural deodorant for the whole family which is a great option for this.
 It’s important to put it on your ankles and neck to help with the wetsuit.
 (And yes, I know that the name sounds like something naughty you would buy in a store with lots of neon signs and boarded up windows.
 I see you smirking out there.)

 Where do you practice your open water swimming?
 I swim in Ashland Reservoir with half-dozen or more people from my tri club.
 It’s on my way to work, which is very convenient.